mauro3/SimpleTraits.jl/README.md

     end
 end
 ```
-Note that in Julia 0.6, this will lead to slower, dynamic dispatch, as
+Note that this will lead to slower, dynamic dispatch, as
-the latter function is not pure (it depends on the global state of
+the function is not pure (it depends on the global state of
 which types belong to the traits `IsNice` and `BelongTogether`).
+(In
+Julia 0.5 one could use a generated function but not anymore in Julia 0.6.)

 Note also that trait functions can be generated functions: